Library services for disabled students

 - Inspiration - mind mapping software.
 Go to Start, All Programs, Study Tools).

-Other software is available on a limited number of PCs, including Dragon Naturally Speaking voice recognition software, ZoomText magnification and screen reader software and JAWS.
+Other software is available on a limited number of PCs, including Dragon Naturally Speaking voice recognition software and ZoomText magnification and screen reader software.

 You may work in the Assistive Technology Suite, Room L3.11, a dedicated area for disabled students on the Second Floor of Headington Library.
 This is a more private space for individual study or people working with support workers.